Sparky

 • House size and number of zones.
 A 3-bedroom home with a single zone is a fundamentally different job to a 5-bedroom home with 4 zones.
 More rooms means more ductwork, more diffusers, and a larger capacity unit.

 • Single-phase vs three-phase power.
 Systems above 12kW typically need three-phase power.
 If your home is on single-phase, the three-phase upgrade is a separate and significant additional cost.
+Your switchboard must also have capacity for the dedicated circuit.

 • Insulation quality.
 A well-insulated home needs a smaller capacity system.
 Poor insulation means oversizing the unit, which costs more upfront and more to run.

 A straightforward replacement in a single-storey, 3-bedroom home with good roof access, existing ductwork in serviceable condition, and single-zone control sits toward $8,000.
-A new installation in a 5-bedroom, two-storey home with limited roof access, 4-zone control, three-phase power upgrade, and premium brand unit pushes toward $22,000.
+A new installation in a 5-bedroom, two-storey home with limited roof access, 4-zone smart control, three-phase power upgrade, and premium brand unit pushes toward $22,000.

 City and Regional Price Comparison